 Must be in at least junior year of college

-Submit resume AND cover letter to glenn AT brassland DOT org with the subject line: I WANT TO BE AN INTERN OR HELPER PERSON! (______ season):
+Submit resume AND cover letter to this contact form with the subject line: I WANT TO BE AN INTERN OR HELPER PERSON!

 It always bothers me to see people writing RIP when a person dies.
 It just feels so insincere and like a cop-out.
 To me, RIP is the microwave dinner of posthumous honors.
 Lou Reed